Close Menu

 Step inside the car and inspect the cabin closely.
 Look at the seats, dashboard, and carpeting.
 Check for any signs of excessive wear or stains.
 Make sure there is no musty odor, which can be a sign of water damage.
 If the car has been in a flood, you might also notice damp spots or mold under the seats and floor mats.
 Test all the controls and electronics such as the air conditioning, radio, windows, and locks.
 These should function without delay or unusual noises.

 Examine the instrument panel to ensure that all warning lights turn on briefly when the car starts and then go off.
 If a warning light stays on, it may signal an issue with the engine or other critical systems.
-Be sure to ask for the service history or any repair receipts.
+When shopping for used cars in rialto, be sure to ask for the service history or any repair receipts.
 A complete record helps you understand if the car was properly maintained over the years.

 Review the Documents